bydefaultuser/grammar_app/README.md

    ```

 ### Installation Video
-For a detailed guide on how to install FFmpeg on your system, watch this YouTube video: [How to Install FFmpeg](https://www.youtube.com/watch?v=4jx2_j5Seew)
+For a detailed guide on how to install FFmpeg on your system, watch this [YouTube video](https://www.youtube.com/watch?v=4jx2_j5Seew).

 ---

 ## Installation

 ### Clone the Repository

 Clone the repository to your local machine using Git:

 ```bash
 git clone https://github.com/your-username/grammar-scoring-engine.git
 ```

 ### Install Dependencies

 Navigate to the project folder and install the required Python dependencies:

 ```bash
 cd grammar-scoring-engine
 pip install -r requirements.txt